immutables/immutables.github.io/immutable.md

 HostWithPort hostWithPort = ImmutableHostWithPort.of("localhost", 8081);
 ```

+If you want to automatically turn all attributes into parameters to generate constructor, you could use styles for that, see [tuple style](#tuples) pattern.

 **Things to be aware of**

 + If not all mandatory attributes are marked as `@Value.Parameter`